Here our some of our favourite hotspots that a history-lover won’t want to miss on a visit to the Yorkshire Dales.Read more...

 Going Slow in the Yorkshire Dales

 On the face of it, a Lancastrian ‘townie’ writing about rural Yorkshire is an unusual phenomenon, but the truth is that I have spent more of my life in this adopted county than in the one of my birth.
 My first experience of Yorkshire, a seaside holiday to Whitby in the late 1960s, was a shocking one; for a ten-year-old boy used to the Gulf Stream waters of Wales, swimming in the North Sea came as a very rude awakening.
-Fast forward three or four years and I am back over the border again, this time on the other side of the county in Dentdale, where we teenagers enjoyed many residential stays in the school’s country cottage.
+Fast forward a few years and I am back in Dentdale, where we teenagers enjoyed residential stays in the school’s country cottage.

 With hindsight, those first exposures to real country life – windswept hills, clean rivers and undisturbed wildlife – were life-changing experiences, for which I am eternally grateful.
-Following that initial love affair with the Yorkshire Dales, I have revisited every Easter since, accompanied by a handful of like-minded school friends, and during that time we reckon to have visited just about every hill-top and decent pub available.
-That, coupled with my 25 years living and working in the North York Moors, led me to believe that I knew pretty much all there was to know about North Yorkshire.
+That initial love affair with the Yorkshire Dales has been consummated every Easter since, for 40 years, accompanied by a handful of like-minded school friends, and during that time we reckon to have visited just about every hilltop and decent pub available.
+That, coupled with my 30 years living and working in the North York Moors, led me to believe that I knew pretty much all there was to know about North Yorkshire.
 How wrong I was.

-The very welcome opportunity to write a guide on the Yorkshire Dales has allowed me to see familiar places in a new light, and discover corners that for years I had unwittingly missed.
-It also gave me the incentive to go and do some of those things that I’d always promised myself, like kayaking under the bird cliffs at Flamborough or walking a long-distance trail like the Yorkshire Wolds Way.
+The very welcome opportunity to write a guide on the Yorkshire Dales has allowed me to see familiar places in a new light, and discover corners I had unwittingly missed.
+It also gave me the incentive to go and do some of those things that I’d always promised myself, like watch an early-morning black grouse lek, or brave the descent of Gaping Gill cavern.
 Best of all, it’s rekindled my desire to go out exploring again, and see what else I might have missed in this wonderfully varied county.